MRSA superbug defeated

 Dr Warn says the essential oils could be used to create much more pleasant inhalation therapies – which he said were likely to have a much higher success rate than the current treatment, which is only effective in around 50% of cases.”

 Dr Warn said: “We believe that our discovery could revolutionize the fight to combat MRSA and other superbugs.”

 But he said the team now needed around Â£30,000 in order to continue its research.

 Jacqui Stringer, clinical leader of complementary therapies at Christie Hospital in Manchester, instigated the oils research.

 She said: “Our research shows a very practical application which could be of enormous benefit to the NHS and its patients.

-“The reason essential oils are so effective is because they are made up of a complex mixture of chemical compounds which the MRSA and other superbug bacteria finds difficult to resist.”
+“The reason essential oils are so effective is that they are made up of a complex mixture of chemical compounds which the MRSA and other superbug bacteria find difficult to resist.”

-The Department of Health evaluates products which are claimed to prevent or treat HAIs before it permits them to be used across the NHS.
+The Department of Health evaluates products that are claimed to prevent or treat HAIs before it permits them to be used across the NHS.

-The mysterious essence should be Thyme , whose “ground” anti infectious properties are well known and have been documented first by Valnet and afterwards by many other aromatherapists.
+The mysterious essence should be Thyme, whose “ground” anti-infectious properties are well known and have been documented first by Valnet and afterward by many other aromatherapists.